Visual Arts Division Faculty Biographies

 Rachelle Scarpin, Instructor

-Lisa Seid, Instructor
+Lisa Seid, Substitute

-Carlos Vargas, Instructor
+Carlos Vargas, Substitute

 The central preoccupation unifying Carlos Vargas’ work is an engagement with the practice of the old masters, particularly those of the Dutch and German expressionist periods.
 Their perfection of craft, their exploration of narrative modes, and their explicit connection to history and politics are a source of continuing fascination and inspiration to his work.
-I incorporate contemporary iconography and themes in a classical Memento Mori fashion that serves as a reminder of human error: a reminder of the fact that humans fail and make mistakes.
+He incorporates contemporary iconography and themes in a classical Memento Mori fashion that serves as a reminder of human error: a reminder of the fact that humans fail and make mistakes.
 His work draws inspiration from artists such as Jan Weenix, Chaim Soutine, Edouard Manet and Peter Shire’s use of color.
 Ceramics as a material has permanence; it is how we are able to learn about ancient cultures.
 There is beauty in these traditions and his aim is to create work that will stand the test of time that will give future generations insight into the way we live today as well as things we worship.
-He spotlights traditional gods and goddesses in both clay and paper and highlights funeral arrangements as an art form.
+Carlos spotlights traditional gods and goddesses in both clay and paper and highlights funeral arrangements as an art form.
 His current body of work examines issues related to the environment and deals with the Hindu concept of spiritual awakening and the impermanence of life and death.
 Carlos’ goal is to create a body of work that uses mixed media and suggests an association with traditional nineteenth-century Memento Mori painting and sculpture.
 He refers to himself as a Mexican artist.
 Carlos identifies his work and himself with the fusion and dynamics of his newfound interest in the Hindu philosophy.

-Brianne Wyatt, Instructor
+Brianne Wyatt, Substitute

 Alejandro Zendejas, Substitute